 which can also be a hint to some high scale quark-lepton symmetry in an underlying GUT theory \cite{Antusch:2012fb}.

 One way to explain the origin of neutrino and quark mixing is the high scale mixing unification (HSMU) hypothesis, which is studied in details in Refs.\cite{Abbas:2014ala,Abbas:2013uqh,Srivastava:2015tza,Srivastava:2016fhg,Haba:2012ar}.
-This hypothesis proposes that, at certain high scale the neutrino and quark mixing angles are identical\cite{Mohapatra:2005gs,Mohapatra:2005pw,Agarwalla:2006dj}.
-Should HSMU predictions get verified, it could be a strong hint of the quark-lepton unification or some flavour symmetry or both.
-Also, recently a new parameterisation of the neutrino mixing angles is proposed both for Majorana~\cite{Abbas:2015vba} and Dirac~\cite{Abbas-Abyaneh2} neutrinos, called the high scale mixings relation (HSMR), which is inspired by the HSMU hypothesis.
+This hypothesis proposes that, at a certain high scale the neutrino and quark mixing angles are identical \cite{Mohapatra:2005gs,Mohapatra:2005pw,Agarwalla:2006dj}.
+Should the HSMU predictions get verified, it gives a strong hint on the quark-lepton unification or some flavour symmetry or both.
+Also, a recent parameterisation of the neutrino mixing angles is proposed for both the Majorana and Dirac neutrinos, called the high scale mixings relation (HSMR), which is inspired by the HSMU hypothesis~\cite{Abbas:2015vba,Abbas-Abyaneh2}.
+The neutrino Majorana phases were first addressed in~\cite{BilenkyHosek} and a way to theoretically determine the Majoran phases is discussed in~\cite{GirardiPetcov}.
 Quantitatively, the HSMU hypothesis can be written in the following way:

 where $\theta_{ij}$ (with $i,j=1,2,3$) are leptonic mixing angles and $\theta_{ij}^q$ are the quark mixing angles.
 The HSMU can be considered a special case of the general mixings relations hypothesis~\cite{Abbas:2015vba} (HSMR)